ilkeerbedir/notilkeer/README.md

 <h2> Hello, I am İlker! </h2>
-<p> I am studing on programming since 2 years.
-But I am doing it seriously since 1 year.
+<p> I've been studiyning programming for 2 years.
+But I am doing it seriously for a year.
 I am a Highschool student.
 That's why I can not only focus on programming.
 I am not in a team yet.
 But I want to form a team in the future. <p>

 <h2> What am I working/learning on? </h2>
 <p> I enjoy working with <a href="https://www.javascript.com/">JavaScript</a>.
 I am using JavaScript for making a <a href="https://discord.com/">Discord</a> bot.<p>